cgwire/kitsu/docs/first_production/README.md

 # Create your First Production

-## New Project - Create Production
+## New Project - Create a Production

 The first step in Kitsu is to create a production.
 Click on the **Create a new production** button.